Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF aims to closely track the ICE US Treasury Floating Rate Index.
-Deviations may occur due to tracking error and fund expenses.
+Benchmark Comparison: Performance is closely aligned with the ICE US Treasury Floating Rate Index.

 Expense Ratio: 0.15